familyfriendlymikey/fzi/README.md

 	- `fzy.js` instantiates a new array every time `score` is called, which is quite slow. `fzi` instantiates these arrays once per *import*.
 	- `fzy.js` uses 2D arrays to store the scores, while `fzi` uses 1D arrays which are much faster.
 - `fzi` is more convenient since it comes with a search method which accepts an array and an arbitrary iteratee.
-- `fzi` does not have positions highlighting.
-I'm open to putting it back, but I didn't find it so useful in my apps.
 - `fzi` is written in an awesome language called Imba.